teefouad/speedux/readme.md

 ### getState(query)

 This method returns the state object of the module or part of it based on a given query.
 If the query parameter is a string that uses dot notation, it will return the resolved value of the given key.
 If the query is an object, it will return an object that has the same structure but contains the resolved values.
 If the query parameter is not provided, the complete state object will be returned.

+**Note:** If this method is used outside of an action function or a handler function, it is not guaranteed to return the updated state of the module.
+For such cases, use [`getState`](#getstatequery) from Speedux instead.

 | Parameter | Type | Description |
 | :----- | :----- | :----- |